 Pope Adrian II

-Pope Adrian II was the 106th pope and the second with the name Adrian.
-He served only five years and passed away on the same date at which he became pope.
-This article will offer some facts about his life and papacy.
+Pope Adrian II was the 106th pope and the second to bear the name Adrian.
+He served for five years, a tenure that was notable for several reasons, though the claim that he passed away on the same date as his papal commencement is incorrect.
+This article provides an overview of his life and papacy.

 Early Life